AaronBassiOffical/Web-Development-Project/README.md

 This project involved developing a portfolio website using HTML, CSS, Java Script, SQL and PHP

 ## Phase-2
-Upon opening the file you will find various php pages which are the main pages of the website, as well as java script and sql files which handled the back end of the website.
+Upon opening the file you will find various php pages which are the main pages of the website

+## Assets
+inside of this foler you will find several sub folders which contain the CSS files responsilbe for the styling fo the website as well as a javascript foler and SQl folder responsible for the backend of the website.